Vita0818/Outposts/FORGIS_TASK.md

 # Forgis Task

+You are running inside Forgis.

-This is a mock-safe first task for validating the Forgis configuration and file-tool workflow.
+This is a dry-run-safe validation task for the Kikaria to Android target workspace.

-Do not perform a real platform migration.
+Do not perform a real migration in this run.

+## Repositories

+The source repository is Kikaria.

+The target repository is Outposts.

+The target repository root is read-only for generated work.
+You must not write to the target repository root.

+All generated files, reports, experiments, or future migration output must be placed only inside the configured target_subdir:

+Kikaria-Android

+## Current task

-Your goal is to inspect the authorized source repository and create a small report inside the target repository's configured target_subdir.
+Inspect the authorized source repository and the target workspace structure using only Forgis file tools.

+Create a small source overview report inside:

+Kikaria-Android/SOURCE_OVERVIEW.md

-## Rules
+## Strict rules

-- You must use only the file tools provided by Forgis.
+- Use only the file tools provided by Forgis.
 - You may read the source repository.
 - You may read the target repository.
-- You may only write inside the configured target_subdir.
+- You may only write inside Kikaria-Android.
+- Do not write to the Outposts repository root.
 - Do not modify FORGIS_CONFIG.yml.
 - Do not modify this task file.
-- Do not write to the target repository root.
-- Do not write workflow files.
+- Do not modify workflow files.
 - Do not access secrets.
-- Do not assume any platform stack.
+- Do not assume direct filesystem access.
+- Do not perform a real Android migration yet.
+- Do not create Android project scaffolding yet.
+- Do not create Gradle files yet.
+- Do not rewrite source code yet.
+- Do not make platform-specific migration decisions beyond observing the source structure.
-- Do not add scaffold code.
+- Do not write outside Kikaria-Android.
-- Do not perform Android, iOS, Web, Gradle, npm, Cargo, Rust, Python, Swift, Kotlin, or other platform-specific migration logic unless a future task explicitly requests it.

-## Required output
+## Required output file

-Create the following file inside target_subdir:

-SOURCE_OVERVIEW.md
+Create:

+Kikaria-Android/SOURCE_OVERVIEW.md

-The file should contain:
+The report should contain:

-1. The source repository name.
+1. A short statement that the source repository is Kikaria.
-2. The source ref.
+2. A short statement that the target repository is Outposts.
+3. A short statement that all future output must stay inside Kikaria-Android.
-3. A short directory overview based only on files you actually read or listed.
+4. A concise directory overview of the source repository based only on files and directories actually listed or read.
+5. A concise directory overview of the existing Kikaria-Android target_subdir, if it exists.
-4. A short note confirming that no real migration was performed.
+6. A note confirming that no real migration was performed in this dry-run validation task.
-5. A short note explaining what additional task instructions would be needed for a future real run.
+7. A note describing what additional task instructions would be needed before a future real Android migration run.

 ## Completion

-When finished, return a final summary explaining:
+When finished, return a final_summary explaining:

+- what source paths you inspected;
-- what you inspected;
+- what target paths you inspected;
-- what you wrote;
+- what file you wrote;
-- which files were changed;
-- whether any limits or safety restrictions prevented further work.
+- whether any operation was blocked by Forgis safety rules;
+- whether the task stayed within Kikaria-Android.